Japan Earthquake 2011

 The earthquake occurred 250 miles off the North East Coast of Japan’s main island Honshu.

 Japan is located on the eastern edge of the Eurasian Plate.
-The Pacific Plate, which is an oceanic plate, subducts (sinks under) the Eurasian Plate, which is a continental plate, forming a subduction zone to the east of Japan.
+The Eurasian plate, which is continental, is subducted by the Pacific Plate, an oceanic plate forming a subduction zone to the east of Japan.
 This type of plate margin is known as a destructive plate margin.
 The process of subduction is not smooth.
 Friction causes the Pacific Plate to stick.
 Pressure builds and is released as an earthquake.

 Friction has built up over time, and when released, this caused a massive ‘megathrust’ earthquake.

-The amount of energy released in this single earthquake was equivalent to 600 million times the energy of the Hiroshima nuclear bomb.
+The amount of energy released in this single earthquake was 600 million times the energy of the Hiroshima nuclear bomb.

 Scientists drilled into the subduction zone soon after the earthquake and discovered a thin, slippery clay layer lining the fault.
-The researchers think that this clay layer allowed the two plates to slide an incredible distance, some 164 feet (50 meters), facilitating the enormous earthquake and tsunami.
+The researchers think this clay layer allowed the two plates to slide an incredible distance, some 164 feet (50 metres), facilitating the enormous earthquake and tsunami.

 The tsunami struck the northeastern coast of Honshu.